 This recipe is from my Aunt Mary Shrader-Hagerman.
 She has a delicious “Beans and Wieners” recipe and I changed it up a bit by using ground venison instead of ground beef.
 My sweet Aunt Mary makes this for family get-togethers and everyone loves it, especially my cousin Josh Shrader.
 He puts in a request for it!

 It’s so delicious and extremely easy to make.
 It takes less than 30 minutes so that automatically makes it a favorite of mine.
 Prep time is literally the amount of time it takes to chop an onion and you only dirty up one kettle–YAY!

-Crumble venison, add water, onions and Lit’l Smoked Sausages and cook until done.
+Crumble venison, add water, onions and Lit’l Smoked Sausages.
+Cook until done.

 This is great with cornbread or saltine crackers.
 I’ve even been known to make grilled cheese sandwiches with it.
 It’s great as leftovers the next day, too!

-- Venison, Pork, and Beans is very high in protein, fiber, vitamin C and iron and has a nice amount of potassium.
+- Venison, Pork, and Beans are very high in protein, fiber, vitamin C and iron and have a nice amount of potassium.

 - This meal also a little high in calories, fat, cholesterol, sodium, carbs and sugars.
 Ut-Oh!

 See my tips below for making this a more diet-friendly recipe.

 |Yields: Serves 8||Serving Size: 1.5 cups|

 |Total Fat 19 g||29%|